ooddaa/mango/readme.md

 - Read
 - Update
 - Delete
-  operations on Neo4j Graph Database using JavaScript.
+  operations on Neo4j Graph Database using plain JavaScript objects.

 ## Philosophy:

 Graphs are powerful because they are visually obvious.
 You may draw a graph to simplify something.
 It takes a purely abstract thought concept and makes it appear as a 2D model in front of your eyes.

 Graphs are powerful because they are simple.
-As a basic data structure a Node or (Node), can represent any amount of data.
-If (Node1) and (Node2) have a way to associate, then it could be expressed as (Node1)-[:RELATES_TO]->(Node2).
+As a basic data structure, a Node or (Node), can represent any data.
+If (Node1) and (Node2) have a way to associate, then it could be expressed as ```(Node1)-[:RELATES_TO]->(Node2)```
 And there you have it - a full blown Knowledge Graph!

 Now think of adding properties to Nodes and its Relationships and the expressive potential is limitless.